-Having tried – and failed – for many years to create the closeness and intimacy I so longed for, I was finally able, with the support of Alan, my life coach, to dig deep to reach the anger that had been simmering within me and that I’d been afraid to connect with for so long.
+Having tried – and failed – for many years to create the closeness and emotional intimacy I so longed for, I was finally able, with the support of Alan, my life coach, to dig deep to reach the anger that had been simmering within me and that I’d been afraid to connect with for so long.

 I’m often asked why I waited until I was 60 to leave my marriage of 37 years if I was so unhappy.
 My reply was always the same, “It takes as long as it takes.
 It’s just a question of being ready to take action.”

-And, while that’s true, there was something else:
+And, while that’s true, there was something else.

-Looking back, I now see that the anger I felt that moment was a powerful emotion.
+Looking back, I can see that the anger I felt at that moment was a powerful emotion.
 It finally enabled me to say “Sod it!
 I’m out of here!” or I might have said, “Sod it!
 I’ll do whatever it takes to sort out my relationship!”
 But, one way or another, the status quo was no longer an option.

 Leaving my marriage was a watershed for me.

-My next watershed came about shortly after I left my marriage:
+My next watershed came about shortly after I left my marriage.

 I was fast approaching my 60th birthday.
-I had been feeling really vulnerable, trying to figure out what being 60 actually meant to me.
+I’d been feeling really vulnerable, trying to figure out what being 60 actually meant to me.
 Eventually I realised that I had intimidated myself into believing, even briefly, that as a 60-year-old I would no longer make a meaningful contribution or participate in life.

 What made this so strange was that the evidence of my life even then was the complete opposite.

-I spent the next 12 years creating a life that’s turned out to be the richest in love, meaning and purpose.
+I spent the next years creating a life that’s turned out to be the richest in love, meaning and purpose.
 I’m doing things I have never done before – including paragliding in Turkey which was a truly joyful experience.

-And then just weeks after my return, I met Paul, the love of my life, the man who turned out to be my soulmate.
+He turned out to be the love of my life, the man who turned out to be my friend, my lover, partner and soulmate.
 My life feels complete.

 … there are certainly many people who, as they age, become increasingly vigorous and energetic, more broad-minded and tolerant, living with a greater sense of freedom and assurance.
 It is important to remember that ageing and growing old are not necessarily the same thing.”